should i opt out of ai resume screening

 Does opting out of AI screening guarantee a human reviews my resume?

-Not necessarily.
-It means your application enters a manual review queue, but there’s no guarantee of timing or thoroughness.
-At high-volume companies, that queue is often reviewed after positions are filled.
+Not really.
+It just moves you into a manual review queue.
+At high-volume companies, that queue often gets reviewed after positions are already filled.

 Will opting out hurt my chances?

-At most large employers, yes.
-You lose visibility, speed, and algorithmic cross-matching.
-The exception: niche roles, small applicant pools, or if you have an internal referral.
+At most large employers, probably yes.
+You lose visibility and speed.
+The exceptions: niche roles, small applicant pools, or if you have an internal referral.

 Is AI resume screening legal?

-Yes, and increasingly regulated.
-NYC, Colorado, and Illinois all have laws requiring employer disclosure and bias auditing.
-Federal protections are evolving via ongoing litigation.
+Yes, and it's getting regulated.
+NYC, Colorado, and Illinois have laws requiring employer disclosure and bias auditing.
+Federal rules are still working through the courts.

 What's the difference between ATS and AI screening?

-ATS is a database that filters by keywords.
-AI screening is a scoring layer that uses machine learning to rank candidates.
-Opting out of AI screening doesn’t bypass the ATS.
+ATS is the database that filters resumes by keywords.
+AI screening is a scoring layer on top of it that ranks candidates using machine learning.
+Opting out of AI screening doesn't get you past the ATS.

 How do I know if my resume passes AI screening?

-The only reliable way is to test it against real market data.
-JobHire.AI analyzes your resume against 638,000+ candidate profiles and shows you exactly where you stand for your target role: skill gaps, format issues, and best-fit positions included.
+Test it against real market data.
+JobHire.AI compares your resume to 638,000+ candidate profiles and shows where you stand for your target role, including skill gaps, format issues, and best-fit positions.

-Find out where your resume stands — free, no account needed
+Find out where your resume actually stands.
+Free, no account needed.

-Get the exact data recruiters see in seconds and start landing more interviews.
+See the same data recruiters see, in seconds.
+Then start landing more interviews.